BEFORE DOWNLOADING AN APPLICATION, PLEASE READ THESE FREQUENTLY ASKED QUESTIONS AND APPLICATION INSTRUCTIONS.

 Download the application at the bottom of this page and fill it out completely.
 Along with your completed application, you will also need to send us:

-- An OFFICIAL COPY of your high school transcript or GED (printed grade reports will not be accepted and will result in your application being disqualified)
+- An OFFICIAL COPY of your high school transcript, college transcript (if you are already enrolled), or GED (printed grade reports will not be accepted and will result in your application being disqualified)

 - A personal statement of 500 words or less explaining how your or your parent’s MS has impacted your life